 Czechs eat out regularly.
 Restaurants range from upscale establishments serving regional and international foods to small casual eateries, cafés, and hospoda (pubs).
-Besides serving full menus. often offer savory snacks such as cured meats: fried or boiled spicy pork or sausages heef (klobásv) served with mustard, bread. and other fixings; and smažený sýr (breaded, deep-fried pieces of cheese.

-usually paired with fries and tatarka, tartar sauce) alongside large mugs of pivo.
+Besides serving full menus, cafés often offer savory snacks such as cured meats: fried or boiled spicy pork or beef sausages (klobásy) served with mustard. bread. fixings: other and smažený sýr (breaded, deep-fried pieces cheese. of usually paired with fries and tatarka, tartar sauce) alongside large mugs of pivo.
 Wait staff at restaurants expect a tip of about 10% for good service.
 By contrast, servers in pubs and casual cafés generally do not expect a large tip, so diners usually simply round up the bill.